jschaf/mccc/battle/hammelburg.md

 <!-- Analysis -->

-Task Force Baum failed to liberate prisoners at Oflag XIII-B because the task force violated two principles of the offense, concentration and tempo.
+Task Force Baum failed to liberate prisoners at *Oflag XIII* because the task force violated two principles of the offense, concentration and tempo.